andrewacashner/hearingfaithms/chapters/chapter-2.md

 one that not only educated hearers about doctrine but actually challenged them to listen with new ears.
-The contest of the senses in Calderón's play is echoed in villancicos by successive chapelmasters at Segovia Cathedral in the later seventeenth century.
+The contest of the senses in Calderón's play is echoed in villancicos by successive chapelmasters at Segovia Cathedral.
-In the 1670s, Miguel de Irízar set the villancico *si los sentidos queja forman del Pan divino*, later attributed to the Zaragozan poet Vicente Sánchez, for eight voices and instruments in grand polychoral style (E-SE: 18/19, 5/32).
+In the 1670s, Miguel de Irízar set the villancico *Si los sentidos queja forman del Pan divino*, later attributed to the Zaragozan poet Vicente Sánchez, for eight voices and instruments in grand polychoral style (E-SE: 18/19, 5/32).
+[@LopezCalo:Segovia]
 Irízar was born in 1634 and served at Segovia from 1671 until his death in 1684.
 A few decades later Irízar's successor, Jerónimo de Carrión (1660--1721), set the same text as a solo continuo song (E-SE: 28/25).
+[@Cashner:WLSCM32, 133--152]

 The poem invites hearers to imagine the senses "filing a complaint" against the bread of the Eucharist because "what they sense is not by faith